 Remote Learning Guidelines for MVROP StudentsDuring this unprecedented time, we all are doing our part as community members to flatten the curve and reduce the transmission of the COVID-19 novel virus by adhering to the ongoing six-county modified shelter in place ordinance.
-Due to the ongoing pandemic, to ensure the safety and well being of our staff and students, MVROP will begin the 2020-2021 school year remotely via distance learning for the ROP Center Campus and all programs.To ensure the continuity of educational services to our students, MVROP will conduct distance learning, or virtual classrooms, in lieu of traditional in-classroom instruction.
-Our MVROP instructors have focused throughout the summer on new and innovative virtual lesson plans and which provide Career Technical Education (CTE) instruction for students so they continue to attain the skills and knowledge necessary to ensure future success in their college and career paths.To help guide students and their families regarding this distance learning structure, here is a simple breakdown of expectations for lessons, attendance, communication, and grading for the 2020-2021 school year:Instructors will provide
+Due to the ongoing pandemic, to ensure the safety and well being of our staff and students, MVROP began the 2020-2021 school year remotely via distance learning for the ROP Center Campus and all programs.To ensure the continuity of educational services to our students, MVROP will continue to conduct distance learning, or virtual classrooms, in lieu of traditional in-classroom instruction.
+Our MVROP instructors have focused on new and innovative virtual lesson plans which provide Career Technical Education (CTE) instruction for students so they continue to attain the skills and knowledge necessary to ensure future success in their college and career paths.To help guide students and their families regarding this distance learning structure, here is a simple breakdown of expectations for lessons, attendance, communication, and grading for the 2020-2021 school year:Instructors will provide

 Students are expected to:

 - Daily lessons/ instruction via virtual classrooms utilizing Zoom and Google Classroom to students enrolled in MVROP CTE Programs.

 - Weekly feedback will be provided to students.

 - Office hours for student assistance will be available.
 (Please refer to the class syllabus and teacher webpage for info.)

 - All assignments will be graded and feedback will be provided.